Description

 The guided walkthrough reveals hints one step at a time.

-Decompile the APKObservationI noticed the challenge supplied an APK file containing the flag, and APKs store string resources as compiled binary XML that cannot be read with a plain text editor, which suggested using apktool to decode the archive into human-readable XML and smali before searching for any hidden values.Use apktool to decode the APK into readable smali bytecode and XML resource files.
+ObservationThe challenge supplies an APK, and APKs store string resources as compiled binary XML that no text editor can read. apktool decodes the archive into readable XML and smali, which has to happen before searching for anything.Use apktool to decode the APK into readable smali bytecode and XML resource files.
 APK files are ZIP archives containing compiled DEX bytecode.bashapktool d minion.apk -o minion_decodedWhat didn't work first

 Tried: Rename the APK to .zip and open it directly to browse the contents